Destinations

 Discover: Kultur Quartier Kufstein

-The Kultur Quartier Kufstein is a successful interplay of old and new.
-Where the old Laadhaus used to stand five years ago - a striking building that housed a soap factory and the K&K Tabakhauptverlag publishing house, among other things - a modern meeting place has now been created.
+The Kultur Quartier Kufstein is a successful interplay of the old and the new.
+Where the Laadhaus used to stand five years ago – a striking building that housed a soap factory and the K&K Tabakhauptverlag publishing house, among other things – a modern meeting place has now been created.
 Today, guests of the Stadthotel ARTE sit in the historic square while enjoying breakfast in the neighbouring bar "Vitus und Urban".
 The hotel opened in 2016.
-The large breakfast buffet in the hip bar certainly whets the appetite: fortunately, the buffet is also open to non-hotel guests.
+The large breakfast buffet in the hip bar certainly whets the appetite.
+Fortunately, the buffet is also open to non-hotel guests.

 Kultur Quartier Kufstein